hexojs/site/source/docs/one-command-deployment.md

 [![Deploy Vercel](https://vercel.com/button)](https://vercel.com/new/hexo)

-## 21YunBox

-1. On [21YunBox](https://www.21yunbox.com), setup up a new `Static Site` project from GitHub with the following settings:

-- **Build command:** `yarn && hexo deploy`
-- **Publish directory:** `public`

-2. Press Deploy Buton！

-That’s it!
-Your app will be live on your 21YunBox URL as soon as the build finishes.

-The sample app for `hexo` is deployed at [https://hexo.21yunbox.com/](https://hexo.21yunbox.com/).

-For more detail, follow this guide at [https://www.21yunbox.com/docs/#/deploy-hexo](https://www.21yunbox.com/docs/#/deploy-hexo).

 ## Bip

 [Bip](https://bip.sh) is a commercial hosting service which provides zero downtime deployment, a global CDN, SSL, unlimited bandwidth and more for static websites.
 Plans are available on a pay as you go, per domain basis.